Business Advisory Council Members

 Richard grew up on the southern shore of Lake Ontario, is a native of Ontario, New York, and earned a bachelor's in international relations from The College of Wooster in Ohio.
 He was a member of PromaxBDA Board of Directors and served as Corporate Walk Chair for the Leukemia & Lymphoma Society's Light The Night/Los Angeles event 2014-2016.
 Richard is an avid traveler who includes "road-tripping" across the U.S. three times in six months as part of his global explorations!

-Betsy López-Wagner has worked alongside attorneys, lobbyists, and coalition partners to safeguard the health of communities, protect clean air and water, fight arctic drilling, and protect the ocean's resources.
-She's co-devised strategies alongside grassroots activists to ensure their power is seen, heard, and felt from regional to national and international levels by developing a culture of storytelling that elevates authentic personal narratives to emotionally connect with audiences and inspire action.
+She has co-devised strategies alongside grassroots activists to ensure their power is seen, heard, and felt from regional to national and international levels by developing a culture of storytelling that elevates authentic personal narratives to emotionally connect with audiences and inspire action.

-During her tenure at David and Lucile Packard Foundation, she led ocean communications on the most pressing issues in global ocean conservation.
+During her tenure at the David and Lucile Packard Foundation she led Ocean Communications on the most pressing issues in global ocean conservation.
 She advised and introduced opportunities to move over $2.5 million dollars to new grantees representing organizations led by people of color and women of color, and focused on ocean-climate journalism, and was one of three co-founders of the Foundation's first affinity and employee resource groups.
-She served as communications director for LCV's Chispa and was the first bilingual press secretary (Spanish) at Earthjustice, a nonprofit environmental law firm.
-Prior to her work in the nonprofit sector, Betsy worked for media outlets in Illinois and California, and was an award-winning journalist and freelance writer.
-Nearly two decades ago, her work in public affairs began at the Midewin National Tallgrass Prairie.
-She is a graduate of Columbia College Chicago and has a leadership certificate in diversity and inclusion from Cornell University.
+She served as Communications Director for LCV's Chispa and was the first Bilingual Press Secretary (Spanish) at Earthjustice, a nonprofit environmental law firm.
+Prior to her work in the nonprofit sector, Betsy worked for media outlets in Illinois, California and was an award-winning journalist and freelance writer.
+Nearly two decades ago, her work in Public Affairs began at the Midewin National Tallgrass Prairie.
+She is a Columbia College Chicago graduate and has a leadership certificate in Diversity and Inclusion from Cornell University.

 Joost Ouendag has spent the last 20 years in the cruise industry, almost all of it in various roles with Viking.
 He helped shape the river cruise itineraries and shore excursions before taking a role in the marketing team.
 Moving to Basel, Switzerland in 2016, he oversaw the rapid expansion of the ocean cruise product, and more recently, he has laid the groundwork for the expedition cruise itineraries in the Great Lakes.
 Before his time with Viking, Mr. Ouendag worked in North American inbound tourism, designing programs for overseas travelers in the U.S. and Canada.
 He is a consummate traveler with a master's Degree in Linguistics from Utrecht University in the Netherlands, and he is fluent in four languages.
 He has written two books on river cruising in Europe.